 The house stands as he left it, with his painted decoration on walls, doors and floors and with rooms furnished with his handmade fretwork furniture and carefully arranged collections of beautiful and functional objects, including pressed-glass inkwells, pink and copper lustreware, postcards and his typewriter.

 Book a tour

 You'll need to book onto one of our guided tours if you'd like to visit.
 Due to the delicate nature of the property, tours are limited to 54 visitors a week, in tours of a maximum of six people at a time.
 Admission charges and a booking fee apply, entry is free for National Trust members, but members still need to book a place.
 We are taking bookings until 1 November 2015 after which the house will be closed for the rest of the year.
 The house will reopen on 2 March 2016; ticketing will reopen on 1 February 2016.
-You can call our bookings number from that date on 0844 249 1895.
+You can call our bookings number on 0844 249 1895 or book online here.